joshuaju/joshuaju.github.io/_posts/2021-05-27-iosp-conquering-functional-dependencies.markdown

 }
 ```

-Now that we’ve identified the offending functions, let’s refactor staying true to the IOSP.
+Now that we’ve identified the offending functions, let’s **refactor staying true to the IOSP**.
 In the next snippet you will find that the main function has grown a little bit – it’s now the only integration.
 The hybrid functions turned into operations, which allowed the use of more specific method parameters.

 ```java
 public class IOSPApp